Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    ![](./Media/aks-endpoint.png)

 2. Copy the IP address of the **miyagi-ui** and enter it into the browser.
 You should now see the Miyagi frontend.

    ![](./Media/miyagi-ui.png)

+### Summary

+In this Lab, you deployed Azure Kubernetes Service (AKS) for both the Miyagi UI and Miyagi Recommendation service.
+It began with constructing Docker images for these services, containing all necessary components like code and configuration files.
+After image creation, the next step involved pushing the Recommendation service's Docker image to a Container registry, a storage and deployment platform for Kubernetes clusters.
+Finally, AKS pods were deployed, representing running containers within the Kubernetes cluster, thereby making the Miyagi UI and Recommendation service operational